 About the Authors

 Ken Hewitt-White developed a passion for astronomy as a child and has been observing the night sky ever since.
 Following a 20-year career as a show producer at Vancouver’s MacMillan Planetarium, Ken turned to writing full time.
 His award-winning work includes a documentary TV series, two books and countless magazine articles.
 Ken and his wife Lynda live in southwestern British Columbia, close to the mountains where they go stargazing every summer.
+Ken led the work to revise the book NightWatch.

 Or get in touch via Alan’s personal website or social media links below.